 “It’s OK if you’re not professional,” says Brook.
 “People understand that you are an agent, so don’t be too stressed about getting it perfect.”

 Will Virtual Tours Be Enough To Entice Buyers To Buy Properties Sight Unseen?

-Many real estate professionals believe that virtual tours coupled with COVID-19 addendums will lead to a rise in the number of properties that are purchased sight unseen.
+Many real estate professionals believe that virtual tours coupled with COVID-19 addendums will lead to a rise in individuals buying a house sight unseen.
 Others view these virtual tours as a stopgap mechanism that’s unlikely to actually increase the number of homes purchased during these tough times.